-Look through this list carefully, because your old collectibles and vintage items may be worth more than you'd ever imagine.
+Look through this list carefully, because you might be able to sell your old collectibles and vintage items online for more than you'd ever imagine.

 1. Boy Scouts memorabilia

 The Boy Scouts of America have been teaching kids about citizenship and adventure for over a century.

 The Scouts have awarded millions of merit badges and medals — even a merit badge for "personal management" that teaches about saving, investing and credit cards.

 Those who have held on to their patches and medallions have found those items can become very valuable.
 Large collections are worth the most.

 Depending on age and condition, some patches could get bids of around $50 or more, while full merit sashes can go for hundreds of dollars — Scout's honor.

 2. Irregular 2005 Kansas quarters